Beatty Sequences for a Quadratic Irrational: Decidability and Applications: Automata, synchronized sequences, and first-order logic

 We say that a sequence $(s_n)_{n \geq 0}$ is {\it synchronized\/} if there is a finite automaton that takes the representations of $n$ and $y$ in parallel, and accepts if and only if $y = s_n$.
 In this paper, the particular representations we use are the Ostrowski $\alpha$-representations discussed in the previous section.
+Moreover, in this paper, we always assume that $n$ and $y$ are represented in the same numeration system.